 As the Founder and CEO of the UK Cyber Security Association, Lisa is in high demand for her expertise in cyber security.
-The UK Cyber Security Association is the UK’s first dedicated membership association solely for individuals and organisations who actively work in the cyber security industry.
-The Association will launch in 2019 and Lisa is already gaining bookings and interest as a keynote speaker at various conferences and events.
+The UK Cyber Security Association is a not-for-profit organisation that raises awareness of the importance of cyber security for small businesses and SME’s, and provides education on the growing cyber threat to individuals and businesses.
+As a result of this work Lisa is already gaining bookings and interest as a panellist and keynote speaker at various conferences and events.

 In addition to her work with the UK Cyber Security Association Lisa runs Venture Content Marketing, PR & Digital, undertakes consultancy work for the Boost Technology Group and is an award-winning blogger.
 Her blogs “Cyber Geek Girl” and “Frankie’s Legacy” are updated with fresh content from Lisa on a regular basis.

 Lisa is also preparing to launch Venture CxO Insights, a new online publishing platform dedicated to the C-suite.
 It contains articles, blogs, videos, infographics, reports, white papers and more to help support the C-suite roles to empower them to do their jobs more effectively.
 The site actively supports women on the C-suite and help them to shatter through the glass ceiling and will be launching compilations of the top professionals on the C-suite, as well as a set of prestigious awards.